dominiquelev/SOC-Home-Lab/Wireshark-HTTP-vs-HTTPS-Traffic-Analysis/README.md

-# TCP 3-Way Handshake Analysis with Wireshark
+# HTTP vs HTTPS Traffic Analysis with Wireshark

 ## 📌 1.
 Project Objective
-The objective of this lab was to learn TCP 3 Way Handshake practically using Wireshark in Kali linux Virtual Machine environment
+The objective of this lab was to learn the differences between HTTP and HTTPS network traffic practically using Wireshark inside a Kali linux Virtual Machine environment

 The lab focused on:
-- capturing live TCP 3-way handshake traffic
+- capturing live network traffic of HTTP and HTTPS
-- analyzing SYN, SYN-ACK, and ACK packets generated from github.com
+- analyzing the difference of HTTP and HTTPS packets generated from `github.com` and `neverssl.com`
-- documenting TCP 3-Way Handshake behavior using raw sequence numbers and acknowledgement numbers
+- Obserrving and documenting behavior of HTTP through GET requests
+- Obserrving and documenting behavior of HTTPS through TLS Client Hello and Server Hello packets
 ---

 ## ⚙️ 2.
 Lab Specifications & Tools